 PCS has read the eligibility criteria in the Prospectus.
 As they are mandatory, they meet the "predetermined" requirement.
-As they are in the Prospectus and the Mortgage Sale Agreement they meet the "documented" requirement.
+As they are listed in the Prospectus as well as in the Mortgage Receivables Purchase Agreement they meet the "documented" requirement.
 PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.